What are Cloud auto attendants?

 - Another auto attendant.
 Multi-level menus can be set up by pointing a Menu Option in one auto attendant to another auto attendant with its own set of Menu Options, which is called a "nested" auto attendant.

 - A Microsoft Teams user who has a Phone System license that is Enterprise Voice-enabled or has Calling Plans assigned to them.
 You can set it up so the person calling in can be sent to voicemail.
 To do this, select a Person in your company and set this person's calls to be automatically forwarded directly to voicemail.

 The name of every menu option becomes a speech-recognition keyword if speech recognition has been enabled.
 For example, callers can say "One" to select the menu option mapped to key 1, or they can say "Sales" to select the same menu option named "Sales."

 To set up an auto attendant and the menu options, go Set up a Cloud auto attendant.

 Assigning phone numbers for an auto attendant

-You can assign a Microsoft calling plan service number or a direct routing hybrid number to your auto attendant.
-See Plan Direct Routing for details.
+You can assign a Microsoft service number, a direct routing number, or a hybrid number to your auto attendant's linked resource account (or to several resource accounts if more than one phone number is desired).
+See Plan Direct Routing for additional details.

-To assign a service number, you will need to get or transfer your existing toll or toll-free service numbers.
-Once you get the toll or toll-free service phone numbers, they will show up in the Skype for Business admin center > Voice > Phone numbers, and the Number type listed will be listed as Service - Toll-Free.
+To assign a service number, you will need to get or port your existing toll or toll-free service numbers.
+Once you get the toll or toll-free service phone numbers, they show up in Skype for Business admin center > Voice > Phone numbers.
+Number type is listed as Service - Toll-Free.
 To get your service numbers, see Getting service phone numbers for Skype for Business and Microsoft Teams or, if you want to transfer and existing service number, see Transfer phone numbers to Office 365.